jsloop42/license-server/README.md

 # A License Server
 v1.0.0

 This is a license server.
 It can be used to generate a license from a text message and signing it with the private key.
-The license and the text message can then be verified using the public key.
+The license with the text message can then be verified using the public key.
 It uses RSA cryptography.

 ## Usage